 Yes!
 Part of the joy of coworking is interacting with people you might not otherwise meet - so feel free to strike up conversations as you navigate your way around the kitchen.

 But don’t interrupt people while they are working.
 And if you are worried about other people interrupting you, invest in a pair of headphones - the universal signal for “leave me alone” (even if some pickup artists refuse to get the hint).

 Almost all spaces provide coffee (and, in the UK, tea) free of charge.
 It can range from a Tetley teabag to an on-site barista and everything in between but there's a high probability of getting your caffeine fix.

 Some spaces offer free beer (and other beverages) for post-work relaxing.
 Most spaces trust their users to not drink to excess.
-We would advise though that you don’t take the piss (or get pissed).

 This varies from space to space and will depend on your membership type.
 Desana users can only have guests if they book a meeting room to work in together.
 If you are in any doubt, ask the community manager of the space.

 Of course!
 In a world where zoom is now a verb, every workspace knows they’ll need to accommodate people having calls by phone or video.
 Some provide dedicated breakout spaces, some provide phone booths and some allow calls in the communal space.